cengique/lectures-prog-data-analysis/content/chapter-data-structures/_index.md

 ### Exercise time!

-Compare speed of two functions:
+Compare speed of two operations:
-1. One that searches a string in a list
+1. Searching an item in list versus a set
-1. One that finds a string in a set
+1. Appending an item in list versus a set

+{{% fragment %}}
-To find speed:
+#### To find speed:
+1. Initialize a long list, then create a set from it
 1. Start a timer
-1. Run the test a large number of times (e.g. 1000)
+1. Loop a large number of times (e.g. 100,000)
+1. Put only one operation inside the loop to measure (e.g., `"hello" in my_list`)
 1. Stop the timer and find elapsed time
-1. Report time per operation by dividing with repear multiplier (e.g., 1000)
+1. Report time per operation by dividing with repeat multiplier you selected above

+OR use [defbench](https://github.com/shitchell/defbench) that GGC graduate Shaun Mitchell made!
+{{% /fragment %}}

 ---

 ### Example program to measure performance

 Copy-paste locally because cloud runs are not consistent:
-<iframe height="400px" width="100%" src="https://repl.it/@cengique/PerfMeasure?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="500px" width="100%" src="https://repl.it/@cengique/PerfMeasure-sp22?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>